Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### In the Sprint Planning meeting, the Product Owner and the Development Team were unable to reach a clear understanding about the highest order Product Backlog items.
-Because of this, the Development Team couldn’t figure out how many Product Backlog items it could forecast for the upcoming Sprint.
+Because of this, the Development Team couldn't figure out how many Product Backlog items it could forecast for the upcoming Sprint.
 They were able to agree on a Sprint Goal, however.
 Which of the following two actions should the Scrum Master support? (choose two)

 - [ ] Cancel the Sprint.
 Send the entire team to an advanced Scrum training and then start a new Sprint.
 - [x] Forecast the most likely Product Backlog items to meet the goal and create a Sprint Backlog based on a likely initial design and plan.
 Once the time-box for the Sprint Planning meeting is over, start the Sprint and continue to analyze,decompose, and create additional functionality during the Sprint.